Florida vs. UCF Gasparilla Bowl NCAA Football Odds, Plays and Insights | December 23, 2021

 UCF Stats and Trends

-- This year, the Knights are winless against the spread when entering a game as an underdog of 7 points or more.
+- The Knights have yet to cover the spread this season when underdogs by 7 points or more.

-- UCF has gone over the point total in 58.3% of its opportunities this year (seven times over 12 games with a set point total).
+- UCF's games this season have hit the over in 58.3% of its opportunities (seven times in 12 games with a set point total).

 - The Knights have turned the ball over two more times (15 total) than the Gators have forced a turnover (13) this season.